Guttering not only looks good, but it guards your home from erosion.

 Old Gothic (OG or OGee) Guttering

-As its name implies, Old Gothic (OG or OGee) is a colonial-styled gutter and so it also suits the older home.
-However, it is generally more expensive than Quad or Squareline because it takes more workmanship to install.
+As its name implies, Old Gothic (OG or OGee) is a colonial-styled gutter and so it suits the older home.
+The style comes with or without slots in the front of it to cater for extremely heavy rainfall.
+However, it is generally more expensive to install than Quad or Squareline for two reasons:

 Half Round Gutter

-Half Round gutter is not the cheapest type of gutter to buy or install, however it has a unique appearance that is appealing.
+Half Round gutter is not the cheapest type of gutter to buy or install either.
+The brackets are more expensive and there is a supply and demand issue that is similar to OG.

-Box gutter: even though you may frequently hear the term 'box gutter', do not expect to see it on the outside of a house, because it is primarily used where two roofs meet and large volumes of water need to be moved off the roof.
+Box gutter: even though you may frequently hear the term ‘box gutter’ when talking to a metal roofer, do not expect to see one on the fascia or eaves of a house.

 Gutters are fixed to the fascia with brackets, which come in two fundamental types: